jgyates/genmon/README.md

         - Switch state change
-        - Critical or Warning messages from the generator Web based application for viewing status of the generator Command Line application (all the functionality of email plus set generator time) Ability to set exercise time
+        - Critical or Warning messages from the generator Web based application for viewing status of the generator Command Line application (all the functionality of email commands) Ability to set exercise time
     Ability to set generator time
     Ability to start, stop, exercise and start / active the transfer switch